CAKR: Commutative algebra k-mer representations for genomics: Datasets

 \section{Datasets}

-To rigorously evaluate the proposed method CAKL, we assembled a suite of benchmark datasets spanning diverse applications in genomics and virology.
+To rigorously evaluate the proposed method CAKR, we assembled a suite of benchmark datasets spanning diverse applications in genomics and virology.

-\textbf{Genetic Variant Identification.} To evaluate the discriminatory capacity of CAKL in distinguishing between genetic variants, we employed the SARS-CoV-2 dataset curated by Hozumi~\emph{et~al.}~\cite{hozumi2024revealing}, which comprises representative genome sequences from multiple SARS-CoV-2 lineages.
+\textbf{Genetic Variant Classification.} To evaluate the discriminatory capacity of CAKR in distinguishing between genetic variants, we employed the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) dataset curated by Li~{et~al.}~\cite{Li2024GenomeGrassmann, hozumi2024revealing}, which comprises representative genome sequences from multiple SARS-CoV-2 lineages.
 The dataset consists of 44 complete genomes of SARS-CoV-2, sourced from GISAID.
 These genomes are classified according to their variant lineages, including Alpha, Beta, Gamma, Delta, Lambda, Mu, GH/490R, and Omicron.
 Phylogenetic branches and labels are annotated and color-coded to reflect these variant classifications.

-\textbf{Phylogenetic Reconstruction.} Six benchmark genome collections were employed for phylogenetic tree construction.
+\textbf{Phylogenetic Tree Reconstruction.} Seven benchmark genome collections were employed for phylogenetic tree reconstruction.
 These datasets, compiled in early studies and detailed in~\cite{hozumi2024revealing}, span a range of evolutionary scales and biological taxa, providing a robust framework for assessing the accuracy of phylogenetic inference.

 The datasets span a broad range of sequence lengths.
 For example, Influenza A hemagglutinin (HA) genes consist of approximately 2{,}000 nucleotides; human rhinovirus (HRV) genomes and hepatitis E viruses (HEV) range around 7{,}000 nucleotides; mammalian mitochondrial genomes and Ebola virus (EBOV) genomes contain roughly 17{,}000 nucleotides; and bacterial genomes typically range from several hundred thousand to a few million nucleotides.